For a balanced introduction to LBP, students should begin with the Canadian Encyclopedia:

-The much admired John Holmes was a diplomat at the Department of External Affairs.
-He served at Pearson’s right hand during the Suez Crisis and as well worked closely with Pearson on many other issues.
+John Holmes was a senior diplomat at the Department of External Affairs and served at Pearson’s right hand during the Suez Crisis.
 His essay is one of the most perceptive and thoughtful studies of Pearson’s diplomatic touch.
-This long lost article was published in the International Journal in Spring 2007 and is reproduced with the kind permission of the Canadian Institute of International Affairs – which was founded in 1928 as a non-partisan forum for the study and discussion of Canadian foreign policy and international affairs.
+It was published in the International Journal in Spring 2007 and is reproduced with the kind permission of the Canadian International Council. (formerly the Canadian Institute of International Affairs).

 Pearson’s work during the Suez Crisis is rightly seen as the pinnacle of Canadian diplomacy during our so-called Golden Age of Diplomacy.
 But did Canada really have such a glittering era?
 Greg Donaghy is Head of the Historical Section at the Department of Foreign Affairs and International Trade.
 He has written a provocative essay that challenges a widely held view of Canadian diplomacy during the 1940s and 1950s.